gaugefreedom/intelexta/apps/verifiable-summary/docs/SECURITY_IMPLEMENTATION_COMPLETE.md

 **Date:** 2025-01-06
 **Status:** ✅ **ALL SECURITY ISSUES RESOLVED**

+> Update (2025-12-18): Remote file ingestion has been removed entirely; inline text is the only supported input.
+The SSRF and streaming controls referenced below are kept for historical context, but the active mitigation is feature removal plus bounded bundle storage.

 ## Implementation Comparison

 Both security implementations (mine and the other agent's) addressed the same critical vulnerabilities with slightly different approaches.
 The merged code now contains the **best of both implementations**.